NYPD/right-hand-drive/content/posts/celica-tachometer-fix.md

 ## Summary

 Hopefully this will resolve the issue with your tachometer problem.
 At first I didn't think this will work since both capacitors on my tachometer didn't seem corroded or blown.
-The tachometer dial was also moving up and down prior to this fix which made me believe it might have been something else.
+The tachometer dial was also moving up and down prior to this fix which made me believe that it might be something else.

-Perhaps one of the capacitors was bad which allowed the tachometer to barely function?
+Perhaps one of my capacitors was bad which caused the tachometer to half function?
 No clue.